 The evidence of Somalia’s demise is legion.
 To be sure, little or no development has taken place in Somalia in ten years.
 There is no police force, judiciary, civil service, electricity or postal service.37 Virtually all of the infrastructure of government – from buildings and communications facilities to furniture and office equipment – has been looted, and government archives, records, libraries, files and museums have been destroyed.38 As concluded by the United Nations in the Secretary-General’s Report of August 1999 on the Situation in Somalia, Somalia, possessing no national government, lacks all of the attributes of statehood.39

 Clearly, based on the historical development of the Horn of Africa, a singular, all-inclusive Somali political entity has never existed – whether indigenous or resulting from colonialism.41 Indeed, although Somalia’s flag bears a five-pointed star representing the unity of Somalis divided into five different states, in fact, the state of Somalia united only two of the separated Somali peoples – those who had lived under Italian and British colonial rule.
-Somalis under French rule, Somalis living in Ethiopia, and Somalis in Kenya have always remained separate.
+Somalis under French rule, Somalis living in Ethiopia, and Somalis in Westgate Mall siege in Nairobi, Kenya, in 2013.
+In recent weeks, they have carried out a spate of attacks in Kenya have always remained separate.
 Consequently, the unification of all Somalis, at this point, would entail a violation of the territorial integrity of three modern African states.

 Thus, in the sense that the Somali people were never truly united, a separate Somaliland is not in and of itself a divisive force among the Somali people.
 Moreover, in the sense that Somalia, as a union of Northerners and Southerners, was never a fully cohesive whole, a separate Somaliland is not necessarily discordant.
 Due to their distinct colonial experiences, the Northerners and Southerners, also members of different clans, were, as noted above, distinguished by language and dialect, clan loyalty, and level and orientation of economic development.
 Consequently, the Northerners were not able to fully assimilate into Somalia, precipitating the North’s eventual bid for autonomy.